DBSMikeB/SpringBootReact/README.md

 I "think" the only configuration is in application.properties file<br>
 spring.datasource.username=sa<br>
 spring.datasource.password=&%$#$%*<br>
-<strong>And also requires an 'employees' database to be created up front.
-Sql Script also creates Tables and seeds with data.
+<strong>If you run the sql server script employees database/tables will be created/seeded.</strong>
 However, at any time you can delete all Tables and they will be re-created dynamically.</strong>

 Need to edit this file for your database credentials/connection.